History and Legacy

 - Norfolk State University served as a forum for HBCU’s in the 1980’s to convene annually and advocate to change policy that had a disparate impact on their students and programs.

-- Assorted higher education leaders united in the late 1980’s to form a Presidents and Chancellors’ Consortium on Teacher Education that assessed and shaped best practice in educator preparation programs.
+- Assorted higher education leaders united in the late 1980’s to form a Presidents and Chancellors’ Consortium on Teacher Education that assessed and shaped best practices in educator preparation programs.

 - The Holmes Group, a consortium of 100 research universities, aimed to strengthen schools of education and elevate the teaching profession.
 One of the 100 universities was an HBCU.